ankit7455/SIM-Activation-Portal/README.md

-# CARD_MICROSERVICES
+# SIM_Activation_Portal
- THis repository represent the microservices that provide functionality for customer and card related services
+ THis repository represent the microservices that provide functionality for customer and SIM card related services